tung/ruggrogue/book/map-generation.md

 };
 ```

-It's written like a lambda, but it really should be a proper helper function; it's a refactoring scar.
 The `h_then_v` argument is a flag to draw horizontal floor tiles, then vertical floor tiles; this is decided with a random coin flip by the map generation random number generator.
 Corridors can freely overlap rooms and each other.

-Savvy readers may notice that joining rooms with corridors like this resembles *Prim's algorithm* for finding the minimum spanning tree of a graph, i.e. the least cost edges to join every node.
+Savvy readers may notice that joining rooms with corridors this way is like using *Prim's algorithm* for finding the minimum spanning tree of a graph, i.e. the least cost edges to join every node.
 A tree of a graph contains no loops, so what we have so far is a map with a lot of dead end rooms, which in gameplay terms means a lot of backtracking that we don't want.
 To reduce the number of dead ends and backtracking needed, several extra pairs of rooms are picked at random and joined with corridors as well.